 This class is for both brand new students to our school, and alumni of our Puppy Start Right program.

 If your dog is quite fearful of new environments, or fearful of other dogs, or fearful of people, or dangerous, please see our Behaviour Modification services.

 Seven classes, with flexible scheduling.
 We encourage students to take classes once or twice a week, finishing the program in about a month and a half.

-Ideally: Module 1 should be taken first, 2 through 5 can be done in any order, and 6 and 7 should be taken towards the end.
+Ideally: Module 1 should be taken first, 2 through 5 can be done in any order, and 6 should be taken towards the end.